 Publish an agenda ahead of each meeting for all participants

 Assign a facilitator to lead and manage the meeting

-Assign a team member to capture next actions and commitments and send to the team leader for distribution
+Assign a team member to capture next actions and commitments and send them to the team leader for distribution

 Reconfirm the next meeting date